fi-sprucesol/pulumi-Pulumi-API/README.md

-# pulumi-template
+# pulumi-Pulumi
-this is pulumi project template
+this is pulumi project Pulumi